-LEVEL 0 Not assigned as level 1, 2, or 3.
+LEVEL 0 - A course with an assigned level.
 (Some "0" levels meet the requirements for post-secondary entrance - others do not.)

-LEVEL 1 Enriched courses designed for students with an exceptional talent and interest in the subject.
+LEVEL 1 - Enriched courses designed for students with an exceptional talent and interest in the subject.
 In determining University ranking, students in Level 1 courses will be ranked higher.

-LEVEL 2 Designed for students with good study skills and average to above-average ability and interest in the subject area.
+LEVEL 2 - Designed for students with good study skills and average to above-average ability and interest in the subject area.

-LEVEL 3 Designed for students who are interested in the basic, practical aspects of the subject.
+LEVEL 3 - Designed for students who are interested in the basic, practical aspects of the subject.
 Students who achieve success in Level 3 courses may be eligible to apply to some programs at post-secondary institutions.